GSA/idmanagement.gov/_buy/gsapkissp.md

   <li>Attend and/or participate in monthly program, security, and contract meetings to exchange information or provide feedback on proposed changes to the program.</li>
 </ol>

-5\. **Third Parties.** This Agreement is binding only upon the Parties, by and through their officials, agents, employees, and successors.
+5\. **Third Parties**.
+This Agreement is binding only upon the Parties, by and through their officials, agents, employees, and successors.
 Entity may not assign its rights or delegate its duties or obligations under this Agreement without prior written consent from OTP.
 No person or entity is intended to be a third-party beneficiary of the provisions of this Agreement for purposes of any civil, criminal, or administrative action, and accordingly, no third person or entity may assert any claim or right as a beneficiary or protected class under this Agreement in any civil, criminal, or administrative action.

 This Agreement does not authorize, nor shall it be construed to authorize, or add to any systems, documents or other technology, persons or entities not a Party to this Agreement nor intended to have authorization under this Agreement.

-6\. **Entity Change.** If Entity anticipates changes or has changed due to a merger, acquisition, bankruptcy, or other means that modifies the Entity ownership or security boundary, then Entity shall:
+6\. **Entity Change**.
+If Entity anticipates changes or has changed due to a merger, acquisition, bankruptcy, or other means that modifies the Entity ownership or security boundary, then Entity shall:
 <ol type="a">
   <li>Provide written notification to OTP about the intent to change the business relationship in a timely manner not to disrupt any PKI services.</li>
   <li>Provide a transition plan that includes all activities from transferring a PKI solution to resolution of impacts on end users and the delivery environment.
 The depth of a transition plan should be appropriate for the type of transition and the criticality of the PKI components going through transition.
 At minimum, the activities in the transition plan must be compliant with the COMMON and address the following:</li>